harinikathiresan02/retail-sales-SQL-Project/README.md

 ---

-**💡 Key Insights**
+## 📊 Key Business Questions Answered

-📍 South region consistently generated the highest revenue.
+- Which region generates the highest sales and profit?

-💰 Technology category had the highest profit margin.

-📉 Discounts above 15% led to reduced profitability.
+- What is the monthly sales trend over time?
+- How do discounts affect profit margins?
+- Which product category is most profitable?

-👤 Consumer segment showed the highest average order value.
+- What are the average order values across customer segments?

-📅 Sales dipped in February compared to January.

 ---

-✅ Outcome

-Gained hands-on experience with SQL, Power BI, and real-world business analysis.

-Developed a reusable query pack for business teams.

-Delivered clear insights that support sales and pricing strategy.
+## 💡 Key Insights
+- 📍 *South region* consistently generated the highest revenue.
+- 💰 *Technology category* had the highest profit margin.
+- 📉 Discounts above 15% led to reduced profitability.
+- 👤 Consumer segment showed the highest average order value.
+- 📅 Sales dipped in February compared to January.

 ---

-🙋‍♀ About Me

-I’m Harini, an aspiring Data Analyst with strong skills in SQL, Excel, Power BI, and machine learning.
-This project demonstrates my ability to turn raw data into actionable business insights.
+## ✅ Outcome
+- Gained hands-on experience with SQL, Power BI, and real-world business analysis.
+- Developed a reusable query pack for business teams.
+- Delivered clear insights that support sales and pricing strategy.